Mormon Trail Center at Winter Quarters: Exhibits

-In 1985 an annual Christmas gingerbread house display was established in the old visitors' center.
-The annual event continued following the construction of the new museum and has become a popular local tradition, with nearly 300 gingerbread houses on display during the 2018 Christmas season (additional gingerbread houses are also put on display at the nearby Kanesville Tabernacle).

 Zion in the Wilderness

 The current museum opened with an exhibit titled "Zion in the Wilderness - from Temple City to Temple City."
 The exhibit contains three phases, the first, titled "An American Exodus," interprets the Mormon Exodus from Navuoo, Illinois, along with the story of the Mormon Trail (and its many refugee camps) across Iowa.
 The second phase, titled "At the Bluff," tells the history of Winter Quarters and surrounding settlements, and the final phase "Gathering to Zion" shares the story of the Mormon Trail from Winter Quarters to the Salt Lake Valley.